marcelohansen/Alura-Challenge/README.md

 &nbsp;

 ## 🎬 Week 1: Alura Films

 In this challenge, Alura Films wants to make a new production.
 There was analyzed data from Genre, Gross, Stars and Directors and Rating (IMDb and Metacritic).

 Take a look at this dashboard created in Power BI: https://bit.ly/3JJcfLP

 &nbsp;
 &nbsp;
+&nbsp;

+🔶 Two .csv files were used to import the data.
+The entire ETL process was done in Power Query using the main functions such as: renaming columns, splitting columns by delimiter, changing column types, merging columns and replacing values.
+Auxiliary queries were created to process Star and Gender information.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 🟢 Here we can take a look at the top rated movie and appearances by the star and director.
 Also, gross revenue information (total and average per year) and most common genres.
 At the top, there are buttons for navigating through the dashboard pages.

 ![image](https://user-images.githubusercontent.com/98857817/156354623-38ead1e4-1bd8-432c-8cd0-b18b0624be57.png)